-As winter turns into spring and the weather still isn't always warm enough to enjoy being outside, everyone is stuck in this in-between weather.
-Eventually signs of warmer weather in the form of longer days and spring flowers.
+As winter turns into spring and the weather still isn't always warm enough to enjoy being outside, everyone is in this in-between weather.
+Eventually, signs of warmer weather appear in the form of longer days and spring flowers.
 And plenty of country music artists have written about escaping to party for Spring Break or vacation somewhere warm.

 1. "Spring Breakdown," Luke Bryan